 Having gone through these and passed, the student is now given the license to practice medicine in the country, after which is the induction ceremony where the individual takes the Hippocratic Oath.
 The newly inducted physician must go through housemanship which is a twelve-month internship training in a hospital certified by the MDCN (Medical and Dental Council of Nigeria).
 Most serve the country after this.
 When all these are completed, the doctor is now free to pursue further education in varied aspects.
 It could be in practice, education or administration.

 Residency is one of these further pursuits which permit a physician to practice in many jurisdictions.
-In Nigeria there is a lengthy process required before one can become a consultant.
-It includes many specialties and these last up to three, five or most times, seven years.
+In Nigeria, there is a lengthy process required before one can become a consultant.
+It includes many specialities and these last up to three, five or most times, seven years.
 Most people that go for this further training stop here.
-However, residency training may be followed by fellowship training also called sub-specialty training.
+However, residency training may be followed by fellowship training also called sub-speciality training.

 A BEGINNER’S GUIDE TO SURVIVING MEDICAL SCHOOL IN NIGERIA

 A lot of people have dreams; dreams of what they want to be, where they want to be and who they want to be.
 Relatively speaking, having dreams is easy.
 This is why, as we grow up, we often cycle through several of them, most of which are related to what we want to spend the rest of our lives doing.
 What presents some difficulty is actually transporting oneself from point A – the viewpoint of the dreamer, to point B – that of the doer.
 For those who dream of, one day, saving lives through their medical knowledge – and who have already passed through the rigours of the pure sciences to make this happen- a new question arises: “What mindset do I need to have to get through medical school?”- a question which some are yet to answer even after spending months in medical school.